NaluCFD/Nalu/docs/source/user/nalu_run/nalu_inp.rst

    This subsection contains specifications as to whether wall models are used, or how to treat the velocity at the wall when there is mesh motion.

-The following code snippet shows an example of using an ABL wall function at the terrain during ABL simulations.
+The following input file snippet shows an example of using an ABL wall function at the terrain during ABL simulations.
 See :ref:`theory_abl_wall_function` for more details on the actual implementation.